nickveil/nickveil.github.io/_posts/2018-02-01-10-things-ive-learned-about-drupal-7.md

 Taxonomy is the categorization of nodes for the site and allows users to define and organize terms.
 This feature is useful for creating a tagging system for nodes or linking nodes that share some type of relationships, such as linking a music artist page to an album page or vice versa.

 ## 9. Field API
 Allows administrators to create information architecture for the requirements of individual sites instead of relying on an architecture solution that accommodates every situation.
 You can define new data types and create methods for collecting and displaying data on your site.
-Essentially, you are defining how the data for your field work, keeping it independant from the context of how the data is used.
+Essentially, you are defining how the data for your field work, keeping it independent from the context of how the data is used.

+## 10. Hooks
+Hooks allow the admin to implement custom features without having to modify Drupal's core code.
+Think of hooks as functions that allow you to change URLs, add content to pages, or set up custom database tables.